Mexico's planned telecoms shake-up threatens Slim, Televisa

-MEXICO CITY Mexico's government has threatened the country's telecommunications giants with forced asset sales, unveiling a plan to loosen billionaire Carlos Slim's hold on the telephone market and curb broadcaster Televisa's dominance of the airwaves.
+MEXICO CITY Mexico's government on Monday threatened the country's telecommunications giants with forced asset sales, unveiling a plan to loosen billionaire Carlos Slim's hold on the telephone market and curb broadcaster Televisa's dominance of the airwaves.

 The long-awaited plan seeks to shake up the telecoms sector by allowing increased foreign ownership of media and phone companies, and giving regulators the power to force asset sales by players controlling more than 50 percent of the market.

-"The purpose of these measures is to free up the sector's potential, and do it as quickly as possible," President Enrique Pena Nieto said as he presented the plan on Monday.

-Flanked by the leaders of Mexico's main political parties, Pena Nieto said the reform would allow companies to grow, but added they would have to do so with innovation and investment, by improving prices and the quality of their service.
+"We must encourage competition," said President Enrique Pena Nieto at an event presenting the plan.
+"As a result of this reform, companies will be able to grow, but they will have to do so through innovation and investment, by improving their tariffs and raising the quality of their service."

-Previous governments have failed to curb the power of Mexico's telecoms and media tycoons, and fostering more competition in the industry is seen as a crucial yardstick of the new government's ability to unlock the economy's potential.

-"To build a prosperous Mexico, we must boost competition in all sectors and bring our telecommunications up to date," Pena Nieto said.

 However, the planned reform may still face a tough road in Congress, where Pena Nieto lacks a majority.

-Slim, the world's richest man, dominates Mexico's telecommunications market, controlling about 70 percent of its mobile market and 80 percent of its fixed phone lines.
+Slim, the world's richest man, dominates Mexico's telecommunications market, controlling 70 percent of the country's mobile market and 80 percent of its fixed phone lines.

 Televisa (TLVACPO.MX), controlled by tycoon Emilio Azcarraga, has about 60 percent of the broadcast market.

-The bill stipulates that any company with a market share exceeding 50 percent will be deemed dominant.
+The reform stipulates that any company with a market share exceeding 50 percent will be deemed dominant.

-A dominant player may be subject to sanctions including possible forced asset disposals, it said.
+A dominant player may be subject to sanctions including possible forced asset disposals, the bill said.
 It also seeks to curb the ability of companies to suspend legal rulings against them while they appeal decisions.

-It aims to increase competition in the television market by auctioning rights to run two new television channels, a process that will not be open to the two most powerful broadcasters, Televisa and TV Azteca.
+The reform also will increase competition in the television market, by auctioning rights to run two new television channels, a process that will not be open to the two most powerful broadcasters, Televisa and TV Azteca.

-The bill could also open the door for Slim to the television market, which he has been kept out of so far, but it is unclear whether he will be able to take part in the new auction.

 The bill proposed introducing a new telecoms regulator, the Federal Institute of Telecommunications (IFT), along with specialized courts for settling competition disputes.

-Mexico's peso strengthened to its highest point in 18 months early on Monday with traders saying the currency had benefited from optimism about the country's reform drive.
+Mexico's peso strengthened to its highest point in 18 months early on Monday with traders saying the currency had benefited from optimism on the country's reform drive.

-Pena Nieto has pledged to ramp up economic growth to six percent a year, from about four percent in 2012 and has said that a shake-up of state oil firm Pemex, broadening the tax base and increasing competition will be key.

-Asked how much telecoms reform could help Mexico's economy, Finance Minister Luis Videgaray said some analysts estimated the bill could add up to 1 percentage point to annual growth.

 POLITICAL FIGHT

-PRI congressman Hector Garcia said he expected it to pass the lower house of Congress by the end of next week and get Senate approval by the end of the current session on April 30.
+PRI congressman Hector Garcia said he expected it to pass the lower house of Congress by the end of next week and get Senate approval by when the current session ends on April 30.

 "We're certain it'll be voted on in the Senate this period," he said.
 "The Pact for Mexico stipulates this timeframe."